 Resident students are encouraged to become involved with leadership and the management of a variety of committees that are critical to the rich and rewarding experience of residency.
 A number of roles attract fee reductions, often called ‘bursars’, ‘interns’ or ‘coordinators’.
 C&S roles are selected by democratic vote during Semester 2.
 Other roles are selected by a competitive application and interview process managed by staff and student leaders from the Residential College e.g. College Council representatives, photographers, Fleur-de-Lys Editor.

 Clubs and societies at Trinity are coordinated by the Trinity College Associated Clubs (TCAC) Committee.

-TCAC Committee members are elected annually by the students.
-The Committee members are jointly responsible for organising and conducting a variety of cultural, sporting and social activities that enrich College community life and develop intellectual, social and physical skills.
-They also inject much fun and enjoyment into College life.
+The Trinity College Associated Clubs (TCAC) is an incorporated student association within the College, encompassing and representing all residents as members of the Junior Common Room.
+Eight TCAC Committee members are elected annually by the students.
+The Committee members are jointly responsible for organising and conducting a variety of cultural, sporting and social activities that enrich College community life and foster good fellowship among all its members and to organise wider community activities in which all students can participate.

 Because the scope of each club’s activities is entirely up to the elected committees, the clubs and societies often differ from year to year.
 What does remain constant is the encouragement and welcome extended to all resident students to join in and enhance the College community experience.

 Art appreciation outings and events, and creativity of all kinds from illustration to dance.
 The art society provides students with the opportunity to try a multitude of creative activities under the tuition of specialised instructors and talented students.
 You need not be trained nor have any ability/coordination – this club is designed for everyone to have a go!